Tramort/image_resizer/README.rst

 ============

 It's solution of test task.
-In brief, need create service to decrease image by two times by using python, some libs and some technologies.
+In brief, need to create service to decrease image by two times by using python, some libs and some technologies.

 Installation
 ------------